 Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

-The National Park Education Service has been awarded the Quality Badge by the Council for Learning Outside the Classroom.
+The National Park Outdoor Learning Team has been awarded the Quality Badge by the Council for Learning Outside the Classroom.
 This badge is awarded to organisations that have demonstrated that they consistently deliver high quality teaching and learning experiences and manage risk effectively.

 Health and safety